leanstacks/sam-samples/rest-dynamodb-local/README.md

 ### How it works

-To run your function locally with DynamoDB, you need to do NN things.
+To run your function locally with DynamoDB, you need to do 3 things.

 First, you need to run DynamoDB locally in a Docker container.

 Second, you need to create the `SampleTable` in the local DynamoDB container.

-Third, you need to configure the DynamoDB Client in your function to connect to the container-hosted DynamoDB when running the functions locally.
+Third, you need to configure the DynamoDB Client in your functions to connect to the container-hosted DynamoDB when running the functions locally.

 #### Running the DynamoDB Docker container

 Reference the `docker-compose.yaml` file in this sample.
-This Docker Compose configuration file starts an ephemeral instance of DynamoDB on a Docker network named `sam-samples`.
+This Docker Compose configuration file provisions an ephemeral instance of DynamoDB on a Docker network named `sam-samples`.

 > **NOTE:** The Docker network is important.
 Both the functions and DynamoDB must run on the same Docker network.